Personal injury benefits can be income support payments, medical expenses and/or vocational rehabilitation programs while you recover.

 Regular income support payments compensate you for some of the income you have lost because of your injury.
 If you're off work these payments will help pay the bills, so you can focus on getting better.

-Your weekly payments will be a percentage of your pre-accident income:
+These payments will be a percentage of your pre-accident earnings:

-- for the first 13 weeks the percentage may be up to 95 percent
+- for the first 13 weeks the maximum is 95 percent

-To continue to receive income payments after two years, the person must have ongoing work incapacity and have lodged a claim for damages.
+To continue to receive income payments after two years, you must have an ongoing loss of earning capacity and have lodged a claim for damages.

 Make your claim as soon as possible

-The insurer will pay for reasonable and necessary expenses related to the injury.
+The insurer may pay for all reasonable and necessary expenses for injury resulting from the accident.
 This includes: